 Who are we?

 Lagostojozi is a travel blog that strives to inspire informed travelling decisions from Lagos to Johannesburg and from Johannesburg to Lagos.
-By making travelling to South Africa and Nigeria as accessible as possible for the citizens, the blog hopes to promote social cohesion among Nigerians and South Africans.
+By making travelling to South Africa and Nigeria as accessible as possible for the citizens, the blog hopes to promote social cohesion among the citizens of these great African countries.

-To be the foremost travel and immigration blog about South Africa and Nigeria.
+To be the foremost travel and immigration blog on South Africa and Nigeria.

 Lagostojozi’s mission is to publish travel and immigration tips for Nigerians visiting, studying, working, or living in South Africa.
 And for South Africans doing the same in Nigeria.